 - becomes a party to the contract and

 Assets to be acquired and liabilities to be incurred as a result of a firm commitment to purchase or sell goods or services are generally not recognised until at least one of the parties has performed under the agreement.
+Such commitments are often referred to as ‘executory contracts’.
 For example, an entity that receives a firm order does not generally recognise an asset (and the entity that places the order does not recognise a liability) at the time of the commitment but, instead, delays recognition until the ordered goods or services have been shipped, delivered or rendered (IFRS 9.B3.1.2(b)).

 If a firm commitment is a derivative instrument within the scope of IFRS 9, separate provisions apply (IFRS 9.B3.1.2(b)-(d)).